fivehanz/wikijs-notes/principles-of-software-engineering/how-to-approach-software-development.md

 ## 1.5 The need for S/W Engineering

+S/W Engineering formally defined:

 > The application of engineering to software, i.e. the application of a **systematic, disciplined, quantifiable** approach to its **development, operation, and maintenance.** (IEEE, 1993)

+Software Engineering is a collection of concepts, methods and tools that help with the production of:
+* a high quality software system
+* with a given budget
+* before a given deadline
+* while change occurs